uoe-eng/tabularasa/README.md

       fields: [
         {
           label: 'Field label',
-          field: 'fieldName', // Property in the data item containing the value for this field
+          // Property in the data object.
+Can use dot-notation - e.g. 'author.surname' for nested objects.
+          field: 'fieldName',
           input: 'TextInput', // Input widget to be used to display this field.
         },
       ],